Are the prices for a single item or a set?

 Each product page displays a ready-to-ship date.
 Orders ship when all products are ready.
 See shipping and ordering for more details.

 When will a sold-out knife be available again?

 If a product is listed on the site, but sold-out, it means we are making more as fast as possible.
-To ensure that you don’t miss the next batch, please join the email list and you will be notified when there is an estimated time of availability, and again when the product is available.
+To ensure that you don’t miss the next batch, please join the email list and you will be notified when the product is available.
 We do not accept reservations or pre-orders on stock products.
 We do not provide personalized notifications.

 Why are designs changing and often unavailable?

 Knives are now produced with a batch-by-batch production strategy.
 Price, availability, steel grade, steel thickness, weight, design shape, and all other parameters are subject to change with each batch.
 There is always a lapse of availability between batches.
 The only sure way to build a matching set of knives is to purchase from one batch.

 Our knife designs are ‘calibrated’, which means the shape is adjusted to achieve a particular target weight, regardless of steel thickness.
 The weight of each knife is a direct and intentional design goal – in other words, if a knife weighs 235 grams, it’s because we’ve carefully designed it to be 235 grams.
 We have no control over the ever-changing availability of usable steels in a particular thickness, which means the shape of each design may change with each batch because the steel thickness may change with each batch.
 This is why, for example, we have produced some Arrow knives with a wide handle and others with a narrow handle – both versions have the same overall length, weight, and approximate balance; but one version is wider because the steel is slightly thinner.
 We are unable to make predictions about future batches because we are unable to predict the future availability of usable steels in a particular thickness.